Coffs Harbour City

-Analysis of the method of travel to work of the resident workers in Coffs Harbour City shows that 7.8% used public transport, while 64.1% used a private vehicle, compared with 1.1% and 77.5% respectively in Transport, Postal and Warehousing.
+Analysis of the method of travel to work of the resident workers in Coffs Harbour City shows that 7.8% used public transport, while 64.1% used a private vehicle, compared with 1.1% and 79.1% respectively in Transport, Postal and Warehousing within Coffs Harbour City.

-The major differences between the method of travel to work of the resident workers (Mining) of Coffs Harbour City and Transport, Postal and Warehousing were:
+The major differences between the method of travel to work of the Mining resident workers in Coffs Harbour City and the Transport, Postal and Warehousing workforce were:

-- A larger percentage of resident workers (Mining) travelled to work by Bus (7.8% compared to 0.7%)
+- A larger percentage of resident workers who travelled by bus (7.8% compared to 0.7%)

-- A larger percentage of resident workers (Mining) travelled to work by Did not go to work (16.5% compared to 9.7%)
+- A larger percentage of resident workers who did not go to work (16.5% compared to 9.7%)

-- A larger percentage of resident workers (Mining) travelled to work by Other - multiple methods (5.8% compared to 2.3%)
+- A larger percentage of resident workers who travelled by other - multiple methods (5.8% compared to 2.3%)

-The largest changes in the method of travel of work of the resident workers (Mining) in Coffs Harbour City between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Mining resident workers in Coffs Harbour City between 2011 and 2016 were: